 Driver Market Impact on the Championship

-Key Circuits and Pivotal Moments
+Key Circuits and Critical Moments

 The 2026 calendar features 24 rounds across five continents.
 The flyaway rounds in the early part of the season will provide the first clear indication of where the true performance order lies.
 Street circuits including Monaco and Singapore will test the new aerodynamic concept in ways that traditional power circuits cannot, and the results at these venues may not reflect the underlying pace hierarchy.